Help us improve! Tell us what stamps or features would make this website more useful for you!

 Themes

-Mother St. Luice, then Provincial Superior of the Congregation of Jesus & Mary purchased some property in the year 1908 at Ambala with the purpose of serving as a rest house and winter residence for old, ailing sisters of Shimla.
-Fr.
-Julius, Vicar General of Most Reverend Archbishop Gentili requested the <sisters to open a convent in Ambala, and the Sisters opened the Convent of Jesus and Mary School, on 2″d December, 1909, in a small cottage on the premises of 121, Staff Road, Ambala Cantt with just one pupil, the son of an Army man.
-Today the school has strength of 1400 pupils drawn from different classes, castes and religious and social backgrounds.
+In 1908, Mother St. Luice, then Provincial Superior of the Congregation, purchased property at Ambala to serve as a rest house and winter residence for elderly and ailing sisters from Shimla.
+At the request of Fr.
+Julius, Vicar General to Archbishop Gentili, the Sisters opened the Convent of Jesus and Mary School on 2 December 1909 in a small cottage at 121, Staff Road, Ambala Cantt.

 First Day Cover